obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 ```

 If an identifier starts with a `_` it is hidden from immediate public access.
-This is mostly a function of the IDE.
+The field will be `internal` in .NET for an exported structure.

 ```csharp
 MyStruct